 Student Housing and Residential Life provides a rich and unique opportunity for you participate in a convenient living experience within the campus community.
 With a wide array of students from different backgrounds, cultures, lifestyles and attitudes, our aim to allow you to learn more about yourself and others to help make your stay at CSUMB a successful one.

-Health and Wellness Services is comprised of the Campus Health Center, the Personal Growth and Counseling Center, and Student Disability Resources.
+Health and Wellness Services is comprised of the Campus Health Center, the Personal Growth and Counseling Center, and Student Disability and Accessibility Center (SDAC).
 We strive to assist members of the CSUMB community in achieving and maintaining physical, mental, emotional, and spiritual wellness.

 The Campus Health Center provides urgent, primary, and diagnostic care, as well as referral services to the CSUMB campus community.
 Our staff of medical professionals is dedicated to meeting patient needs and promoting wellness and independence.